Remember the good old days when vampires were dark, dangerous, and let’s face it, downright sexy?

-For example, the Count was a downright terrifying, yet debonair, vampire – and he fit the part perfectly.
+For example, Count Dracula was a downright terrifying, yet debonair, vampire – and he fit the part perfectly.
 He lived in a sprawling, decaying castle as one might expect.
 He had a bevvy of ladies at his disposal at all times, and dispose of them he did, quite often.
 His wardrobe was elegant, yet macabre, and it helped to elicit both respect and fear in those he came into contact with – but would you expect anything less?

 If you’re going to be a business owner, you need to look and act like one.
 Know your industry in and out so you can speak intelligently about it at all times.
 If your brand calls for a suit and tie, don’t show up in shorts and flip-flops.
 If you have a more casual, fun brand, embody that.

 Remember, your company lives and dies with you.
 So don’t be afraid to sink your teeth fully into your business to ensure you align with every bit of your brand.
 Just make sure you do it slowly and with class, like Dracula would.

 If you want your business to live forever, knowing your strengths will be as vital to your success as blood was to the Count’s very existence.
 Would Dracula ever go hunting on a sunny day?
 Of course not!
 He not only knew what he did best, but made it a point to use those skills to his advantage every night of his life.

 One of those skills was the ability to read people’s minds.
 An unfair advantage?
 Perhaps.
 But Count Dracula knew it could assist him in getting what he wanted most.
 (Hint: It’s crimson in color and full of vampire-sustaining properties.)